jimasp/behave-vsc/README.md

 - Remember that if present, your `environment.py` file must be a sibling of your `steps` folder.

-- Note that the extension ignores files in the following folders (or their default values):
+- Note that the extension ignores files that match the paths in the following settings (and their default values):
   - `files.exclude`
   - `files.watcherExclude`
   - `search.exclude`